-They have an assortment of historic motor vehicles, motor bikes, petrol pumps, bicycles, gramophones, radios, sewing machines, lawnmowers, weighing scales, badges, irons, tools, numerous signs, typewriters, telephones, an extensive reference library and the list goes on and on.
+With 4000 square metres of display space, and the second biggest museum of its kind in Australia, they have an assortment of veteran and vintage motor vehicles, motor bikes, petrol bowsers, bicycles, gramophones, radios, sewing machines, lawnmowers, weighing scales, badges, irons, tools, numerous signs, typewriters, telephones, extensive motoring library and the list goes on and on.

-The displays are aimed at providing a perspective view of not only motor vehicles but parallel technological development, particularly of the period c.1880 to 1950.
-Their oldest vehicle is an Australian built 1904 Innes motorcar and they are also home to one of only two surviving examples of a range of motorcycles manufactured by Australian David Spencer c.1906.
+The diversity, endless and displays aim at providing a perspective view of not only historic motor vehicles but parallel technological development, particularly of the period c.1880 to 1950.
+Their oldest vehicle is an Australian Built 1904 Innes motorcar, which successfully completed Australia’s first Dunlop Reliability Trial, driven by the Arnott’s Brothers.